aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 Complete these validation checks before starting the deployment of the LZA.
 1. AWS management account has been created.
 2. AWS environment does not have any running workloads and services.
-3. All deny Service Control Policies (SCPs) are detached from OUs.
+3. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
-4. Validate which of these OU Organization structure (Infrastructure, Security, Workloads, Sandbox, Suspended) are created.
-If these are in place, comment these out from "organization-config.py".
-5. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
+4. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
-6. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
+5. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
 Remove delegated administration setting for each of the services.
-7. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
+6. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
-8. Check for suspended accounts in the Organization.
+7. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
-9. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia LZA configuration pulled from (AWS source repo).
+8. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia LZA configuration pulled from (AWS source repo).
 AWS CodeConnections to connect and deploy to the target environment.

 ## Installation Steps
 1. *HOME-REGION* is Malaysia (ap-southeast-5).
 2. Prepare an AWS Organization (without AWS Control Tower) in management account.
+Go to AWS Organization, and "Create an organization".
+Copy down the Organization ID, that will be used in subsequent steps.
 3. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt), KMS-CMK, for AWS Control Tower.
 This will be referenced during the setup of the Control Tower service in Step 7.
 Key Policy
 ```